Marple Rifle and Pistol Club

 about 5 miles to the south-east of Stockport

-- Marple is to the south-east of
+- Marple is close to the

-Manchester (about 12 miles) and close to the Derbyshire border and is not
+Cheshire - Derbyshire border and is not

-to be confused with
+to be confused with the

 Marple near Philadelphia, in the state of Pennsylvania in the